Saniya-Solara/AdventureWorks2022_Analysis/README.md

 Select Device → Choose the downloaded .bak file.

-Restore as AdventureWorks2022.
+Restore the database as AdventureWorks2022.

-Execute SQL scripts in:
+Execute the SQL scripts located in:

 /sql/

-This recreates the analytical views used in reporting and Power BI modeling.
+This will recreate the analytical views used in the reports and Power BI modeling layer.